dMbski/ws2812_i2s_arduino/README.md

 # ws2812-i2s library

-This a library to be used in firmware for the ESP8266.
+#This a library to be used in firmware for the ESP8266.
+This fork is change to work with Arduino xmasLED project. some changes to structure rgb

 ## What is this